Zacapa Department: Geography

 To the north lie the departments of Alta Verapaz and Izabal; to the east is the border with the Republic of Honduras; on the south are Chiquimula and Jalapa and to the west is El Progreso.

 The northern half of the department is mountainous, crossed from west to east by the Sierra de las Minas.
 The southern part of the department has small chains of mountains and isolated hills that are separated by fairly deep ravines.
 The central part of the department is formed by the riverbed and surroundings of the Motagua River.
 The river forms a huge valley and depending on the topographic configuration, narrows or widens, giving rise to very fertile valleys and large plains.
 This is a benefit to the department and helps in the harvest of products such as sugar cane, tomatoes, good quality tobacco, and other plants.

 Etymology

 Historian and poet, Capitán Don Francisco Antonio De Fuentes y Guzmán noted that the name "Zacapa" derived from Nahuatl zacatl meaning grass or weed, and apan meaning in the river, a word which in turn is from atl meaning water.
 Zacapa means on the river of grass.

 History

-Zacapa department was created 10 November 1871, as a much larger department.
+Zacapa department was created on 10 November 1871, as a much larger department.
 Since then, portions have become other departments, such as the creation of part of El Progreso Department from western Zacapa in 1908.